Ultimate Gas Grill Buying Guide: How To Choose a Gas Grill

 For more intensive grilling, like year-round daily use, frequent BBQs with extended family and friends, and neighborhood cookouts, you can expect to spend more money in order to get a more durable grill with useful additional features and larger cooking space.
 It’s okay to opt out of the more specialized gadgets if your budget is tight, but if you invest money in a good quality grill and take proper care of it, it will pay you back with years of great grilling.

-Type of gas grill
+Type of Gas Grill

 While you may be familiar with the charcoal grill vs gas grill debate, you may not be as well versed with the different types of gas grills and their pros and cons.
 Here are the three common types of gas grills to consider: